Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Commencement and Orientation Requirements

-All new Kansas Health Science Center (KHSC-KansasCOM) students are required to attend all aspects of orientation activities, in person.
+All new Kansas Health Science University (KHSU-KansasCOM) students are required to attend all aspects of orientation activities, in person.
 Similarly, all graduating students are required to attend commencement ceremonies, as students are required to take their Osteopathic Oath at the ceremony and must be present to do so.

 Attendance Policy and Absences